kennyfraser/wp-sync-test/_pages/getting-started/tutorials/dcos-service-tutorials-2.md

 hide_from_navigation: false
 hide_from_related: true
 ---
-Learn how to use the many DCOS services with these tutorials.
+<p>Learn how to use the many DCOS services with these tutorials.</p>

 <div class="container-pod container-pod-short-top flush-bottom">
   <div class="row flex-box flex-box-fit-height flex-box-wrap row-grid">